JosiasRP18/JosiasRP18/README.md

 Here are some ideas to get you started:

-- I'm looking for my first junior dev experience
+- Web developer front end, react, react navite and angular
 - Studying systems analysis and development
 - I'm passionate about development
-- I want to become a JAVA, and Web developer

 <div>
   <a href="https://github.com/JosiasRP18">